Solvang, California

 A Hidden Gem in the U.S.

-We stayed in the Genevieve a quaint hotel in nearby Santa Ynez.
-When we stayed there it was called the Santa Ynez Inn, an ‘olde worlde’ style clapperboard house with stunning décor and terrific food.
-This is my suggested pick for visitors to the area.
-It is in the heart of the Santa Ynez Valley wine country which boasts of a superb collection of boutique wineries; the antithesis of the big industrial Napa wine region.
-It definitely would remind you of France with smaller undulating fields and I can highly recommend the local wine.
+We stayed in the Genevieve a stylish hotel in nearby Santa Ynez.
+At the time we visited it was called the Santa Ynez Inn.
+This beautiful ‘olde worlde’ style clapperboard house boasted stunning décor and terrific food.
+It was both cosy and creaky and had a big personality despites its small size.
+It is an absolute must for visitors to this rea.
+It is located in the heart of the Santa Ynez Valley, a wine country which comprises a superb collection of boutique wineries.
+This is the antithesis of the big industrial Napa wine region.
+The valley would definitely remind you of France with smaller undulating fields and I can highly recommend the local wine.
 The local wine association gives a comprehensive listing of the local wineries that you can visit.

 If you are thinking of a Route 1 American road trip this hidden gem would certainly rank as a highlight.
 For more exact information best to click on the local map.